davidclough/node/_documents/javascript-guide/javascript-guide.md

 Generally these tags and JavaScript file references should be included as low down in the &lt;body&gt; tag as possible to help with page loading times.
 If the `async` attribute is not set the script will be loaded synchronously, causing page loading to be delayed.
 In IE, `async` attribute is only supported in version 10 and above.

 #### Common Code Files
 You will want to include third-party libraries before your own code.

+Make sure that, if you have declared a namespace for your code that this is the first file containing your own code to be included.

 After those, some of your script files may contain common variables or other common code.
 For example, you may have code that overrides certain Kendo functionality and makes certain features behave the way you want them to or you may have variables whose value you may want to bind to ASP.NET tags or razor variables.
 Include these files next.

 ### <a name="style-use-bundling"></a>Use Bundling
 Bundling is where certain files, e.g. scripts and styles, are gathered together in one `bundle`.
 It helps improve performance by reducing the number of separate requests that need to be served when a page is opened in somebody's browser.